shoeffner/mthesis/src/models_and_methods.md

  0.0327 \\
 -0.026 \end{array} \right) \right\rVert_2 = \SI{0.0866}{\meter}.
 \end{align}
-The outercanthal width in the image $i$ is the distance between the landmarks 37 and 46, which is detected by dlib.
+The outer canthal width in the image $i$ is the distance between the landmarks 37 and 46, which is detected by dlib.
 It has to be multiplied by $p$ to get its width in \si{\meter}.
 Thus, to determine $d$, the only missing value is $f$.
 An approximation for $f$ can be measured, for a MacBook Pro with